frida/frida-website/_docs/javascript-api.md

-+   `new NativeFunction(address, returnType, argTypes[, options])`: just like the previous constructor, but where the fourth argument, `options`, is an object that may contain some of the following keys:
++   `new NativeFunction(address, returnType, argTypes[, options])`: just like the previous constructor, but where the fourth argument, `options`, is an object that may contain one or more of the following keys:

-    -   `abi`: same enum as above..
+    -   `abi`: same enum as above.
     -   `scheduling`: scheduling behavior as a string.
 Supported values are:
         -   cooperative: Allow other threads to execute JavaScript code while calling the native function, i.e. let go of the lock